JohnVidler/pxt-clip-bit/README.md

 * click on **Extensions** under the gearwheel menu
 * search for **https://github.com/johnvidler/pxt-clip-bit** and import

+**OR** simply click [this link and make a copy of the example project to have everything automatically imported](https://makecode.microbit.org/_CfaTvuAoa8mM) for you!

 ## Blocks

 ### Pixels and LEDs